protofire/uma-subgraph/README.md

   tokenVoteParticipationPercentage: BigDecimal

   "Ratio of correct voters over total voters on this price request"
-  eligibleForRewardsRatio: BigDecimal
+  votersEligibleForRewardsRatio: BigDecimal

   "Percentage of correct voters over total voters on this price request"
-  eligibleForRewardsPercentage: BigDecimal
+  votersEligibleForRewardsPercentage: BigDecimal

   "Ratio of correct voters who claimed their rewards"
-  claimedRatio: BigDecimal
+  votersClaimedRatio: BigDecimal

   "Percentage of correct voters who claimed their rewards"
-  claimedPercentage: BigDecimal
+  votersClaimedPercentage: BigDecimal

   winnerGroup: VoterGroup